tangl163/mmixal-fmt/README.md

 ### Usage

 `mmixal-fmt` will read **MMIXAL** ([**MMIX**](https://mmix.cs.hm.edu/index.html) Assemble Language) from `stdin` and output to the `stdout`.
-In fact, this tool is intended to integrate with vim.
+In fact, this tool is intended to integrate with this [vim plugin](https://github.com/tangl163/vim-mmixal-fmt).

 Assuming below is what `mmix.mms` contains